Borel-type subalgebras of the lattice vertex operator algebra: Introduction

-The lattice vertex operator algebra (VOA for short) $V_L$ associated to a positive-definite even lattice $L$ was introduced by Borcherds in \cite{B} and Frenkel, Lepowsky, and Meurman in \cite{FLM}, whose construction was based on the vertex operator realization of irreducible representations over the affine Kac-Moody algebras on the Fock space $S(\hat{\h}^{<0})\o \C^{\epsilon}[Q]$ given by Frenkel and Kac in \cite{FK80}.
-As the first example of vertex operator algebras, the lattice VOAs play a fundamental role in the theory of VOAs.
-The famous moonshine module vertex operator algebra $V^\natural$, which connects the $j$-invariant and the monster simple group $\mathbb{M}$, was constructed using the orbifold and the simple current extension methods for the lattice VOA $V_{\Lambda}$ associated to the Leech lattice $\Lambda$ by Frenkel, Lepowsky, and Meurman in \cite{FLM}.
-Motivated by the understanding of the moonshine module $V^\natural$ and conformal field theory \cite{MS,S93}, the lattice VOA $V_L$ has been studied extensively: Dong and Lepowsky computed the fusion rules for $V_L$ in \cite{DL}.
-Dong classified the irreducible modules and irreducible $\theta$-twisted modules over $V_L$ in \cite{D,D94}.
-The $ \Z_2$-orbifold $V_L^+$ of the lattice VOA $V_L$, which was used to construct $V^\natural$, was studied in detail in a series of papers by Abe, Dong, Griess, Li, and Nagatomo \cite{AD04,ADL05,DG98,DN99(1),DN99}.
+The lattice VOA $V_L$, introduced by Borcherds in \cite{B} and Frenkel, Lepowsky, and Meurman in \cite{FLM}, is the first example and plays a fundamental role in the theory of VOAs.
+The famous moonshine module vertex operator algebra $V^\natural$, which connects the $j$-invariant and the monster simple group $\mathbb{M}$, was constructed using the $\Z_2$-orbifold and the simple current extension methods for the lattice VOA $V_{\Lambda}$ associated to the Leech lattice $\Lambda$ \cite{FLM}.
+Since then, the lattice VOA has been studied extensively: Dong and Lepowsky computed the fusion rules for $V_L$ in \cite{DL}.
+Dong classified the irreducible ($\theta$-twisted) modules over $V_L$ and proved the rationality of $V_L$ in \cite{D,D94}.
+The $\Z_2$-orbifold $V_L^+$ of the lattice VOA $V_L$, which was used to construct $V^\natural$, was studied in detail in a series of papers by Abe, Dong, Griess, Li, and Nagatomo \cite{AD04,ADL05,DG98,DN99(1),DN99}.
 Using the $\Z_2$ and $\Z_3$-orbifold constructions for the lattice VOAs, the Schellekens' conjecture on $71$ holomorphic VOAs with central charge $24$ \cite{S93} was solved recently by van Ekeren, Lam, Möller, Scheithauer, and Shimakura \cite{EMS,Lam11,LS15,LS16}.

-In the classical theory of finite or infinite-dimensional Lie algebras, a Lie algebra $\g$ that has interesting representation theory is normally equipped with a triangular decomposition $\g=\fn_-\op \h\op \fn_+$.
-The Borel (or parabolic) subalgebra $\fb=\h\op \fn_+$ is used in a standard technique to construct Verma modules and irreducible highest-weight modules over $\g$.
-Although vertex operator algebras have more resemblance with semisimple associative algebras from the representation theoretical point of view, their structural theory actually has more resemblance with the semisimple Lie algebras.
-For instance, the Jacobi identity for VOAs is a formal variable generalization of the usual Jacobi identity for Lie algebras \cite{FLM}; the vertex operator $Y$ satisfies the skew-symmetry axiom similar to a Lie bracket \cite{FHL}; and a CFT-type simple VOA such that $L(1)V_1=0$ always has a non-degenerate symmetric invariant bilinear form \cite{FHL,L94} similar to a Cartan-Killing form, etc.

-In this paper, we provide more evidence in the lattice VOAs showing that the structural theory of VOAs resembles semisimple Lie algebras.
-To outline our results, we set some notation.
-Let $M_{\hat{\h}}(1,0)$ be the Heisenberg VOA associated to $\hat{\h}=\h\o \C[t,t^{-1}]\op \C K$, where $\h=\C\o_{\Z} L$.
-By the construction of lattice VOA $V_L$ in \cite{FLM}, one has the following decomposition of $V_L$ as a module over the Heisenberg subVOA $M_{\hat{\h}}(1,0)$: